wallarm/product-documentation/docs/latest/glossary-en.md

 ## Hit

-A hit is a serialized malicious request (original malicious request and metadata added by the WAF node).
+A hit is a serialized malicious request (original malicious request and metadata added by the filtering node).
 For example:

 ![!Hit example](images/glossary/hit-example.png)